Conor Niland: Career

 In doing so, he also became the first Irishman to reach the main draw at Wimbledon since Sean Sorensen in 1977 and 1980.
 He faced Frenchman Adrian Mannarino in the first round where he lost in five sets, having led 4–1 with a double-break in the fifth set.
 Had he won, Niland would have faced six-time champion Roger Federer in the second round.

 Niland participated in the 2011 US Open.
 In the first round of the Singles Qualifying, he faced Pavol Červenák and won 6–1, 6–4.
 In the second round, Niland defeated Tsung-Hua Yang 6–2, 6–3 In the third round, Niland beat Matwé Middelkoop 2–6, 6–1, 6–4 for a place in the Main Draw.
 This was Niland's second time in a row to qualify for the main draw of a Grand Slam.
 In the first round, Niland retired against World No. 1, Novak Djokovic, whilst trailing 0–6, 1–5, due to food poisoning.

 On 12 April 2012, Niland announced his retirement due to a recurring hip injury which resulted in pain and restricted his movement for the previous nine months.
 He was considering having hip surgery but was "advised of a lengthy recovery time without any guarantee of a successful outcome."
 Niland thanked those who had helped him achieve his success.
 He said: "I would like to thank my family, in particular my parents, for their phenomenal support throughout my tennis career.
 I would not have been able to achieve the things I did without them."

 In June 2024, Niland published his "underdog's memoir" of his tennis career, The Racket: On Tour with Tennis’s Golden Generation – and the other 99%.
+The book was awarded the William Hill Sports Book of the Year Award in 2024.